ushakrishnan/SenseiSeek/docs/FEATURES.md

 ### 2.3.
 Finding & Managing Talent
 - **Find Talent**: A gallery of all executive profiles on the platform, with filtering by keyword, availability, location, and skills.
 Each profile includes an AI-generated match score based on all of the startup's active needs.
 Pagination is included for easy browsing.

+    Clarification: the **Find Talent** gallery computes a single `matchScore` per executive that represents the best fit across *all* active needs owned by the startup.
+This is intentionally different from the Applicants view (below), which reports a role-specific match for each application.
 - **Review Applicants**: A dedicated page to view all candidates who have applied to any of the startup's open roles.
 Each applicant has a match score specific to the role they applied for.

+    Note: Recent implementation changes improved vector-first fallbacks and normalization so Find Talent shows meaningful scores even when LLM rerank is disabled.
+See `docs/MATCHING_IMPLEMENTATION.md` for the implementation notes and runtime flags.
     - **Status Management**: Change an applicant's status (In-Review, Hired, Rejected).
     - **AI-Generated Status Messages**: When changing a status, AI generates a professional, empathetic message to send to the candidate, which the startup can edit.
 - **Shortlisted Candidates**: A page to view all candidates the startup has shortlisted.
 Each candidate shows their best match score against all active roles.